mvaganov/CmdLineAsteroids/notes.md

 		we want the last objects to get pushed to the end first.

 This class manages creation of objects in an automated way.
 Programmers call the function that creates each object is a Factory Method, and the Object Pool is the Factory.
-This implementation could also be explained as a Strategy Pattern, with it's parameterized Commission and Decommission methods.
+This implementation could also be explained as a Strategy Pattern, with it's parameterized Commission and Decommission methods that can be set without subclassing.

 ### scene
 src/MrV/Program.cs